leoiii12/my-vscode-hybris-tools/README.md

 ## Features

+### General

-1. Validate fsql syntax
+1. Execute fsql (`F5`)
-2. Execute fsql (`F5`)
+2. Convert fsql to sql and fill in parameters
 3. Execute groovy (`F5`)
 4. Execute and Commit groovy (`Shift + F5`)
-5. Import ImpEx
+5. Import ImpEx (`F5`)

-6. Autocompletion for hybris types
+### Fsql

+1. Validate fsql syntax
-7. Autocompletion for hybris type attributes
+2. Autocompletion for hybris types, hybris type attributes
-8. Autocompletion for subqueries
-9. fsql Formatter
+3. fsql Formatter
-10. See the definition of a hybris type
-11. See the definition of a alias
+4. See the definition of a hybris type, an alias
-12. Auto fix actions for `1` as conditions instead of `1 = 1`
+5. Auto fix actions for `1` as conditions instead of `1 = 1`
-13. Convert fsql to sql and fill in parameters

 ### Beta